gigwerk-io/api/README.md

 To ensure you're redis is configured run:
 `redis-cli` to see if redis is running.

+##### Setup Minio
+Next you have to setup <a href="http://api.gigwerk.test:9600/minio/login">Minio</a>, a local S3 bucket emulator.
+Use the `username: homestead`, `password: secret` and create a bucket called gigwerk.

+##### Configure Hosts File
+This should happen automatically, but if it doesn't go to: /etc/hosts and paste this:

+`192.168.10.10 api.gigwerk.test`

+Be sure the ip address isn't being used more than once.

 ##### SSL Certificate
 ```
 sudo cp /etc/nginx/ssl/api.gigwerk.test.crt ~/code/certs/